πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 if (s1 == s2) compares addresses, not contents.

-strcpy and strcat do not check destination size.
+strcpy and strcat don't check the destination size.

-Use a large enough array, or limit the copy with strncpy.
+Use a large enough array, or cap the copy with strncpy.

 Try it yourself — strings

-A program that prints a string and its length.
+A little program that prints a string and its length.

 string.c